 Living in herds

 These pronkers live in herds that change with the seasons.
-A single springbok herd could number more than 1000 individuals although it’s more common to encounter herds of around 100.
+A single springbok herd could number more than 1000 individuals, although it’s more common to encounter herds of around 100.

-Outside the mating season most herds will have three males to one female.
+Outside the mating season, most herds will have three males to one female.
 They live in groups as there is safety in numbers.
-More animals mean more sentinels on the look out for danger.
+More animals mean more sentinels on the lookout for danger.

-They show their homes off to the females and try convincing them to stay.
-It’s like them saying hey, I’ve got the best grass so come have babies with me.
+They show their homes off to the females and try to convince them to stay.
+It’s like them saying hey, I’ve got the best grass, so come have babies with me.

-Social animals active at dawn and dusk
+Springbok antelope are social animals active at dawn and dusk

 Anyone that lives in the desert knows the importance of dawn and dusk.
 These cooler daytime hours are the best for travel – nobody wants to be marching across the Namib Desert at midday!

 Usually, they cool off by digging away the top layer of earth and bedding down in the cooler dirt and sand underneath.

-That makes them faster than lions, leopards, hyenas and almost every other animal in Africa.
+That makes them faster than lions, leopards, hyenas, and almost every other animal in Africa.
 Importantly, springbok are faster than all their predators, except for cheetahs, the fastest animal of all.

 A fully grown 30-40 kg might be okay for a smaller hunter like a cheetah or caracal, but it won’t sustain a lion pride or leopard.

 The exception to this is during the breeding season.
-Young springbok are far easier to catch and they become prey for a wide range of smaller predators.
+Young springbok are far easier to catch, and they become prey for a wide range of smaller predators.

 Martial eagles and tawny eagles swoop down, then carry newborns into the sky.
 Spotted hyenas can raid herds, savaging many individuals in a single attack.
 Black-backed jackals and wildcats go in for a kill as well.